 Direct Trusted Agent Accreditation Program

-Successful accreditation leads to the recognition of those companies via both the DirectTrust and EHNAC websites, and inclusion of their anchor certificates in the DirectTrust Anchor Bundle Distribution Program from DirectTrust (See https://bundles.directtrust.org for more information on DirectTrust’s anchor bundles.)
+Successful accreditation leads to the recognition of those companies via the DirectTrust website and inclusion of their anchor certificates in the DirectTrust Anchor Bundle Distribution Program from DirectTrust (See https://bundles.directtrust.org for more information on DirectTrust’s anchor bundles.)

 All Accreditation criteria for CAs, RAs and HISPs can be found at the EHNAC site by clicking here.

-As of March, 2015, there are 36 fully accredited HISPs, CAs, and RAs, and one fully accredited CA/RA.
+As of early 2017, there are 44 fully accredited HISPs, CAs, and RAs, and one fully accredited CA/RA.
 There are 15 candidate accredited HISPs, CAs, and RAs.
 View logos of these organizations here.

-For health care professionals, patients, and others to take advantage of Directed exchange of health information, Health Information Service Providers (HISPs), must coordinate the roles of Certificate Authorities (CAs), and Registration Authorities (RAs), while carrying out the responsibility for managing the intricate parts of the deployment of digital certificates and of managing public and private keys, which are necessary for Directed exchange subscribers to be assured of consistent privacy, security, and trust.
-Together, HISPs, CAs, and RAs are known as Trust Agents for the deployment and adoption of Directed exchange.
+For healthcare professionals, patients, and others to take advantage of Direct exchange of health information, Health Information Service Providers (HISPs), must coordinate the roles of Certificate Authorities (CAs), and Registration Authorities (RAs), while carrying out the responsibility for managing the intricate parts of the deployment of digital certificates and of managing public and private keys, which are necessary for Direct exchange subscribers to be assured of consistent privacy, security, and trust.
+Together, HISPs, CAs, and RAs are known as Trust Agents for the deployment and adoption of Direct exchange.

 As of April 4, 2013, ONC announced the exemplar cooperative award to DirectTrust with its partnership with EHNAC for the promulgation and launch of the national accreditation program for HISPs, CAs and RAs and will work collaboratively with the organization to achieve compliance and adoption.